 9) Using audio editing software, add a produced intro and outro at the beginning and end of the recording.

-10) Upload the recording to Soundcloud or another hosting service.
+10) Upload the recording to a hosting service such a Soundcloud.

 11) Embed the audio on a page on the radio station's website.
 Include a brief description and the photo of the staff.

 12) Set up a vantity URL that redirects to this page, such as wkrp.com/thanksgiving.